 Per 1 cup serving: 110 calories, 2.5 g fat (0 g saturated fat), 480 mg sodium, 21 g carbs, 4 g fiber, 4 g sugar, 5 g protein

 Both options are low in sodium, but only one is worth eating: Amy’s Organic (which also make a pretty good frozen pizza).
-Minestrone soup is supposed to be teeming with vegetables and a rich broth, not injected with soybean oil, MSG, soy lecithin, and faux-thickening-agent calcium chloride like in Progresso’s option.
+Minestrone soup is supposed to be teeming with vegetables and a rich broth, not riddled with additives like corn syrup, natural flavor, caramel color, soy lecithin, and faux-thickening-agent calcium chloride like in Progresso’s option.

 Wolfgang Puck Organic Tomato Basil Bisque